-Lefroy Exploration Limited (ASX: LEX) ("Lefroy" or "the Company") is pleased to advise that Gold Fields Limited (NYSE: GFI) ("Gold Fields") has provided the fourth export of validated drill results from a major aircore (AC) drilling program on the Company's tenements over Lake Lefroy (Figure 1).
+Lefroy Exploration Limited (ASX: LEX) ("Lefroy" or "the Company") is pleased to advise that Gold Fields Limited (NYSE: GFI) ("Gold Fields") has provided the fifth export of validated drill results from a major aircore (AC) drilling program on the Company's tenements over Lake Lefroy and the adjacent Lake Randall (Figure 1).
 The program commenced in late January 2019 and is part of the \$25million Farm-In and Joint Venture (JV) agreement between Lefroy and Gold Fields that commenced in June 2018.